 Rural Health Transformation Program

-The Rural Health Transformation Program offers an opportunity for Washington state to support health care transformation and meet the unique needs of rural communities.
+The Rural Health Transformation Program offers an opportunity for Washington state to help rural communities take important steps forward in accessible, safe, and sustainable health care.

-The Health Care Authority (HCA), departments of Health (DOH) and Social and Health Services (DSHS) — in support of the Governor’s Office — are partnering to develop Washington state’s RHTP application.
+The Health Care Authority (HCA), Department of Health (DOH), and Department of Social and Health Services (DSHS) — in support of Governor Ferguson’s Office — partnered to develop and run Washington state’s RHT plan.

 More about the program